 Lamu Old Town, a UNESCO World Heritage site, proudly stands as one of East Africa’s oldest and most preserved Swahili settlements.
 For over 700 years, it has stood as a testament to the passage of time, remaining largely untouched.

 The island’s allure lies in its unique blend of Arab, Chinese, and Indian influences.
-It creates a cultural tapestry that has fascinated travelers since the 1960s.
+It creates a cultural mix that has fascinated travelers since the 1960s.
 Even celebrities like Mick Jagger have been drawn to Lamu’s timeless charm.

 Lamu Old Town

 The streets here are narrow, making it impossible for cars to pass.
 So for years, donkeys became the solution and main form of transport.
-Some people even told me, that donkeys helped build the city – so during your trip, you’ll encounter many!
+Some people even told me that donkeys helped build the city – so during your trip, you’ll encounter many!

 Lamu Shela